Mixces/Animatium/README.md

 - fakeOldSneakEyeHeight
     - Description: Changes the sneak eye height to be as it was in <=1.13.2 visually.
     - Type: BOOLEAN
-- fixSneakingFeetPosition
-    - Description: Fixes the sneaking model offset to be like <=1.11.x.
-    - Type: BOOLEAN
 - oldSneakingFeetPosition
     - Description: Fixes the sneaking model offset to be like <1.14?
     - Type: BOOLEAN